-What is the Average Handle Time?
+What is the Average Wait Time?
 Hint: It's not what most managers think

 Before we jump to the subject right away, let’s clarify once and for all one of the most common frustrations about several call centers' KPI.
-Did you hear that the key performance indicator such as the average speed answer (ASA) is similar to the average waiting time (AWT)?
+Did you hear that the key agent performance indicator such as the average speed answer (ASA) is similar to the average waiting time (AWT, or Average Time in Queue in a call center)?
 Well, that’s not true, and many laypeople mix these two definitions.

 Now, remember this, the average speed of answer refers to the speed at which your call center agent picks up the phone.
 In other words, this is the time of the phone ringing.
 The matters of abandon rate, missed customer calls, arranging callbacks, and other KPI, refer to the average waiting time.

 The average waiting time of customer calls starts when the caller enters the queue line.
 And ends at the moment of connection with the live agent, callback option, or hang up.